linkdotnet/BuildInformation/README.md

 * Embeds platform (AnyCPU, x86, x64, ...) information in your code
 * Embeds compiler warning level in your code
 * Embeds build configuration (e.g., Debug, Release) in your code
+* Embeds the assembly version and assembly file version in your code

 ## Usage
 To use the `BuildInformation` class in your project, add the NuGet package: